bewketut/QuranKerim/README.md

 2. Make sure you select the font of choice on main.tex (or myquran00.tex);<br/>
 3. Run <it>xelatex main.tex </it> (or myquran00.tex)

+##OBJECTIVE

+This is so that people can have their own offline use and is to decrease the use of Internet and its related current problems.
+One can write a facebook comment but cannot help himself write a single aya on his computer that he can later use.
+HUMANS ARE NOT KHALIDIN.